wagtail/wagtail/docs/search/indexing.rst

     Signal handlers are now automatically registered in Django 1.7 and upwards

-Wagtailsearch provides some signal handlers which bind to the save/delete signals of all indexed models.
+``wagtailsearch`` provides some signal handlers which bind to the save/delete signals of all indexed models.
 This would automatically add and delete them from all backends you have registered in ``WAGTAILSEARCH_BACKENDS``.

 If you are using Django version 1.7 or newer, these signal handlers are automatically registered when the ``wagtail.wagtailsearch`` app is loaded.
 Otherwise, they must be registered as your application starts up.
 This can be done by placing the following code in your ``urls.py``: